AaltoSciComp/scicomp-docs/triton/tut/storage.rst

     sftp://triton.aalto.fi

-If you are connecting from remote and cannot use the VPN, you can connect instead to department machines like kosh.aalto.fi, taltta.aalto.fi, amor.org.aalto.fi (for NBE).
+If you are connecting from remote and cannot use the VPN, you can connect instead to department machines like kosh.aalto.fi, amor.org.aalto.fi (for NBE).
 The port is 22. *Note:* If you do not see your shared folder, you need to manually specify the full path (i.e. the folder is there, just not yet visible).

 Using rsync